aesalazar/NodeElectronOpenFinWebPerformance/README.md

     </a>
 </div>

 The purpose of this project is to perform some simple time calculations for an application measuring client, server, and network latency.
 A data stream is opened by the client via web-sockets on which the server sends updates at regular intervals.
-The updates on the server and the client are both intentially time consuming in order to generate viable measurements (milliseconds).
+The updates on the server and the client are both intentionally time consuming to generate viable measurements (milliseconds).

 It is created using the chromium-based OpenFin API written in pure HTML5.
 Since it is JavaScript and CSS it can also be ran in any modern web browser with 99% code reuse.